 - Other Third Party Agencies:

 Other third party agencies may also provide assistance and information relative to your particular dispute.
 For example, you may wish to contact the Better Business Bureau.
-Or, if the situation warrants, you may seek the assistance of various law enforcement agencies or you may contact the Medicare fraud hotline.
+Or, if the situation warrants, you may seek the assistance of various law enforcement agencies or you may contact the Medicare fraud hotline or the Office of the Inspector General (OIG) Hotline to report fraud, waste, abuse, and mismanagement in the Department of Health and Human Services' programs.
 And, if the matter deals with a potential violation of Health Insurance Portability and Accountability Act of 1996 (HIPAA), you may consider whether to contact the US Department of Health & Human Services to file a complaint.